Henry Jackson Hunt: Success at Gettysburg

 Hunt's most famous service in the war was at the Battle of Gettysburg in July 1863.
 His new commander, Maj.
 Gen. George G. Meade, had considerably more respect for Hunt than Hooker did and not only gave him great latitude in directing the artillery, but also used him on occasion as his personal representative.
 For example, on July 2, Meade sent Hunt to visit III Corps commander Maj.
 Gen. Daniel E. Sickles in an attempt to get his defensive lines to conform to orders.
 (Sickles' insubordinate movement from Cemetery Ridge, where he had been ordered to defend, to the Peach Orchard caused considerable difficulty for the entire Union defense.)
 Hunt was unable to influence the irascible political general, but his masterful analysis of terrain and placement of batteries on the ridge were important factors in the Union's eventual success on the second day.

 His handling of the artillery was conspicuous in the repulse of Pickett's Charge on July 3.
 During a morning inspection, Hunt observed activity in the Confederate lines and rightly concluded an assault was being readied.
 Later, with the Union line on Cemetery Ridge under massive bombardment from Longstreet's corps artillery chief, Col. Edward Porter Alexander, Hunt was able to resist command pressure from fiery II Corps commander Maj.
 Gen. Winfield S. Hancock who had demanded Union fire to lift the spirits of the infantrymen pinned down under Alexander's bombardment.
-Hunt ordered that counter-battery fire cease to conserve ammunition, reserving sufficient amounts for anti-personnel fire in the attack he knew was coming.
+Hunt ordered a stop to that counter-battery fire to conserve ammunition, reserving sufficient amounts for anti-personnel fire in the attack he knew was coming.
 Hunt also directed his cannons to cease fire slowly to create the illusion that they were being destroyed one by one, which fooled the Confederates into thinking his batteries were destroyed and triggered their disastrous charge.
 His concealed placement of Lt.
 Col. Freeman McGilvery's batteries north of Little Round Top caused massive casualties in the infantry assault.
 Hunt was rewarded for his service with the brevet of colonel in the Regular Army.
 Hunt reported in detail on the artillery's role at Gettysburg.
 He always maintained that the Confederate attack would never have happened had he been allowed to do what he'd intended—conserve his long-range ammunition during the initial southern bombardment, then hit them with everything he had when they lined up for their advance.

 In addition to Instructions for Field Artillery, Hunt was the author of papers on Gettysburg in the Battles and Leaders series.